In which we ponder how Ian Malcolm is like a T-Rex, and why family is key to The Lost World: Jurassic Park.

 The Jurassic World part of the franchise makes family of Owen and Claire ‘plus kids’.
 By Dominion, the family unit – while not related – are living together.
 Again, they’re mirrored by a dinosaur family, though this time its velociraptors.

-This latter proves the pattern of anthropomorphism (i.e., interpreting or attributing non-human behaviour in human terms).
+The latter continues the pattern of anthropomorphism (i.e., interpreting or attributing non-human behaviour in human terms).
 The velociraptors are the smartest of the bunch, working in packs to outsmart people.
-By Dominion, they’re one step removed from pets.
+By Jurassic World: Dominion, they’re one step removed from pets.

 As for The Lost World’s colour-blind casting, it feels pretty forward thinking for 1997 – but hints at the limitations of the franchise.